NewCaliforniaWaterAtlas/data-water-rights/README.md

 #### Workgroup / Team

+##### People
 * Chacha Sikes (New California Water Atlas)
 * Ted Grantham (UC Davis Department of Watershed Sciences)
-* Phil Crader (State Water Resources Control Board) -- advising us and answering our questions, helping us make sure this information is accurate.
+* Phil Crader (State Water Resources Control Board) He is advising us and answering our questions, helping us make sure this information is accurate.
 * Laci Videmsky (New California Water Atlas)

+##### Groups
-* If you are interested in helping to make water rights data better in California, please contact the New California Water Atlas at info@statewater.org.
+If you are interested in helping to make water rights data better in California, please contact the New California Water Atlas at info@statewater.org.
+* Blog and file sharing: http://ca.statewater.org/water-rights
 * We are also thinking about starting a Code for America Brigade for California State Water or other Natural Resources.
-* Blog and file sharing: http://ca.statewater.org/water-rights

 #### Sponsors
 New California Water Atlas: Making Water Understandable in California http://ca.statewater.org  @CAStateWater

 Work done as part of California Water Rights project, incubated by the Resource Renewal Institute http://rri.org with financial support from Patagonia. http://patagonia.com.

 --------------------------------------------------------------------------------